becky82/mteh/characters-to-know-exist.md

-There are a few characters which are nice to know exist, but they wouldn't normally be used on the HSK or in mainland China.
-They may arise elsewhere in the world, they are used online in usernames, and they may arise in puzzles.
+There are a few characters which are nice to know exist, but they wouldn't normally be used on the HSK or in mainland China (so are not included in the MteH corpus).
+They may arise outside of mainland China, and they might be found in usernames, character riddles (字谜), fiction, the Bible, etc.

-The first group are the pronouns:
+The first group are the pronouns.
+These pronouncs are used in Taiwan:

-> Taiwan:
 > - 妳 (nǐ) female "you";
 > - 牠 (tā) animal "you".

-> Used in the Bible:
+These are used in the Bible:

 > - 祢 (nǐ) God "you";
 > - 祂 (tā) God "He".

-> No longer used:
+And this is no longer used:

 > - 怹 (tān) formal "he".

 -----